-Papua New Guinea on hunt for 274 cars missing after APEC
+Papua New Guinea on hunt for 275 cars missing after APEC

 - Bellevue house and garage where Jeff Bezos started Amazon up for sale

+- Bill and Melinda Gates warn that 'go-it-alone' politics could deal a major setback to global health

 The thief had disappeared.
-“The driver absconded, but we got the vehicle.”
+“The driver absconded,” Corcoran said.
+“But we got the vehicle.”

+Corcoran wasn’t eager to elaborate much on his operation due to the “delicate” sensitivities around his work, referring further comment to Finance Secretary Ken Ngangan, who couldn’t be immediately reached.

+Since the summit finished, soldiers and police have blockaded government buildings and stormed Parliament in an ongoing pay dispute over APEC security work.